Spaces can help shape our choices, actions, and mood in everyday life

 What began as a tiny workshop in her hometown slowly expanded: new customers, forging her own hardware, purchasing our own kilns, expanding the space, koi ponds for aesthetics, adding radiant heating, experimenting with leather and fabric, re-engineering the joinery system for use across extreme climates, adding skylights for natural light, certificates of sustainability, inventing new tools for joinery work, adding a new wood drying annex.

 We’ve now had our work featured in the Forbidden City, the historic ancient and former imperial palace in Beijing, and done work for the Asian Art Museum in San Francisco, authenticating traditional work.
 We’ve come a long way since those humble beginnings, but some things stay the same: all our work is done in-house, and many of the Chinese joinery masters we work with are still with us, decades later, many of whom I’ve known since I was a kid.

-Today, we're striving to move beyond those humble family beginnings.
-Though difficult, the Sun at Six team has grown beyond family: our design team is building on this history, and we're excited to share that history and artistry with others.
+Today, we're striving to grow into our own skin as the next generation.
+Our team is building on this history, and we're excited to share that history and artistry with others.
 We hope that people here can celebrate the incredible history of craft that exists in China, and fight the old Made in China stereotypes.
 The joinery techniques we use, for example, are the inspiration for the better-known Japanese joinery techniques celebrated throughout the West.
 We think it’s particularly important for us to shine a light on individual human stories and experiences across borders that remind us of our common humanity: all of us, from Greensboro to Guangzhou, are just trying find a path and make it in this world.